History of handbag – INPI Treasures.

-We are sharing for the first time the archives of INPI – for example a patented handbags designed in France in 1864.
+We are sharing for the first time the archives of INPI – the patented handbags designed in France in 1864.
 Let it be known that most of the modern handbags in USA and Europe are having the same ancestor – a handbag designed in Paris, France, as an earliest innovation designed for women since XV century.

 Historically a handbag was an accessory for men.
 PURSE, the oldest known bag, dates back more than 5000 years, and was a pouch worn by a man, Ötzi the Iceman, to carry the coins or gold.
 Early Europeans used handbags to store personal belongings needed for the day.
 Clothing had no pockets until the XVIIth century.
 Worn attached to a belt, this purse is THE FIRST LUXURY MAN PURSE in human history from early 1500s was created in France.
 This handbag had 18 secret compartments and represented symbol of wealth and status for an aristocrat.
 This finest leather pouch with iron frame and 18 pockets, some behind secret closures, created for a French Royalty, today considered as a first luxury bag and presented in Tassen museum in Netherlands.